Rio de Janeiro to Paraty – Getting there

 Located on the coast midway between Rio de Janeiro and São Paulo, Paraty is easily accessible by road.
 There is a an airport, but there are no commercial regular flights.
 If you feel like splashing out you can pay for a helicopter (Calvin Klein did!) but if you’re not in CK’s league you’re coming by road.

-In Brazil terms these are short journeys, about 5 hours from Rio to Paraty, depending on traffic, roadworks etc.
+In Brazil terms this is a short journey, about 4 or 5 hours from Rio to Paraty, depending on traffic, roadworks etc.

 Rent a Car